cloudify-cosmo/docs.getcloudify.org/content/install_maintain/agents/configuration.md

 Name                 | Type        | Description
 ------------         | ----------- | -----------
-`user`               | string      | For host agents, the agent will be installed for this user.
+`user`               | string      | For Linux agents, this is the user account for which the agent service will be installed.
+If the agent installation method is `remote`, then this user will also be used for SSH'ing to the agent host.<br><br>For Windows agents, this parameter is only applicable when the installation method is `remote`, and it is used by WinRM to connect to the agent host.
-`key`                | string      | For host agents that are installed via SSH, this may be either the path to the private key that will be used to connect to the host, or the actual private key (beginning with "`-----BEGIN RSA PRIVATE KEY-----`").
+`key`                | string      | For Linux agents installed with the `remote` method, this may be either the path to the private key that will be used to connect to the host, or the actual private key (beginning with "`-----BEGIN RSA PRIVATE KEY-----`").
-`password`           | string      | For host agents that are installed via SSH (on Linux) and WinRM (on Windows), this property can be used to connect to the host. <br> For Linux hosts, this property is optional if the `key` property is correctly configured. <br> For Windows hosts that are installed via WinRM, this property is also optional and depends on whether the `password` runtime property has been set by the relevant IaaS plugin, prior to agent installation.
+`password`           | string      | For the `remote` installation method, define the password to authenticate with.<br><br>For Linux hosts, this property is optional if the `key` property is provided.<br><br>For Windows hosts, this property is also optional, depending on whether the `password` runtime property has been set by the relevant IaaS plugin, prior to agent installation.
-`port`               | integer     | For host agents that are installed via SSH (on Linux) and WinRM (on Windows), this is the port used to connect to the host. <br> The default values are `22` for Linux hosts and `5985` for Windows hosts.
+`port`               | integer     | For the `remote` installation method, this is the port used to connect to the host. <br> The default values are `22` for Linux hosts and `5985` for Windows hosts.
-`transport`          | string      | For Windows agents installed with the `remote` installatino method only: defines the WinRM transport to use (valid values are outlined here: {{< field "pywinrm_transport_link" >}})
+`transport`          | string      | For Windows agents installed with the `remote` installation method only: defines the WinRM transport to use (valid values are outlined here: {{< field "pywinrm_transport_link" >}})
 `min_workers`        | integer     | Minimum number of agent workers.
 By default, the value is  `0`.
 See [Auto Scaling]({{< field "autoscale_link" >}}) for further details. <br> Note: For Windows-based agents, this property is ignored and `min_workers` is set to the value of `max_workers`.
 `max_workers`        | integer     | Maximum number of agent workers.
 By default, the value is  `5`.
 See [Auto Scaling]({{< field "autoscale_link" >}}) for further details.
 `disable_requiretty` | boolean     | For Linux based agents, disables the `requiretty` setting in the sudoers file.
 By default, this value is `true`.